Why Do You Have Cold Hands and Feet All Year Long?

 Cold hands and feet 365 days out of the year

-It’s poorly understood why this can happen.
-The rest of your body might be hot and sweaty, maybe the temperature is above 90° F. What happens to your feet and hands, though, which feel as cold as if they had been submerged in a bowl of ice water?
+No one knows for sure exactly why this happens.
+The rest of your body might be hot and sweaty, but your hands and feet feel as if they have been submerged in a bowl of ice water.

 The reason for this problem is found in the bloodstream.
-Under certain conditions, blood that’s directed to the feet and hands (especially the fingers and toes) is cut off, so these extremities become cool and lose sensation.
+Under certain conditions, blood that’s directed towards the feet and hands (especially the fingers and toes) is blocked in some way, and, as a result, these extremities become cold and you lose the feeling in them.

-When it’s wintertime it’s easy to understand why this would happen, because it’s cold out and you don’t want to go outside (it might even be cold inside).
-But in the hot weather of summertime, it doesn’t make a lot of sense.
-In addition to potential circulatory problems we mentioned above, it could also be due to a low caloric intake or in serious cases, heart disease.“I don’t get it.
-If I’m healthy and it’s spring or summer and I’m active, why are my hands and feet so cold I need to wear socks in July?”
-Well, it could be a warning signal from your body that something isn’t working as it should be.
+When it’s wintertime it’s easy to understand why this would happen.
+But in the hot weather during summer it doesn’t make a lot of sense.
+In addition to potential circulatory problems we mentioned above, it could also be due to a low caloric intake or in serious cases, heart disease.

-Your hands and feet are the final terminus of two very important parts of the body: your torso and your legs.
-They’re the most important point of contact between the inside and the outside, being the first part of your body that moves or reaches for something.
+Your hands and feet are the extremities of very important parts of the body: your torso and your legs.
+They’re the most important point of contact between the inside and the outside.

 As we said above, poor circulation is the main cause of cold hands and feet.
-Maybe your posture prevents blood from properly reaching the extremities, for example.
-Another reason could be the narrowing of blood vessels, a low metabolism, and low blood pressure.
+It’s possible that your posture is preventing the blood from reaching the extremities properly.
+Another reason could be the narrowing of the blood vessels, a low metabolism, and low blood pressure.